Stacy Buss, RDH

 This program is designed for Juniors and Seniors with an interest in dental healthcare.
 The program offers students the opportunity to explore the dental health profession by providing hands-on experience and classroom instruction.
 Students will learn skills in chairside assisting, infection control, front office procedures, instrument identification, radiology safety, and laboratory procedures.
 Students will have the opportunity to become CPR certified and receive the dental radiology course certificate approved by the Utah Dental Advisory Board.

 Students practice skills on each other.
 Students must have the Hepatitis B Vaccination Series and a current TB Test.
-A 90 hour clinical experience in a dental office that will require a commitment of 6.5 hours a week.
+They will complete a 90 hour clinical experience in a dental office that will require a commitment of 6.5 hours a week.
 Clinical hours must be completed with a satisfactory evaluation from the dentist and their staff.
-The student is responsible for finding a dental office to complete the 90 hour clinical experience.
-Students must receive a classroom grade of 75% in order to receive credit for participation in the clinical experience.
+Students are responsible for their transportation to the dental office site.
+Students must maintain a classroom grade of 75% or higher in order to participate in the clinical experience.
 Students must demonstrate consistent attendance and punctuality, when students miss class it can be hard to catch up and they will miss out on group projects.